 Circus skills workshops are a fun way of getting a group of people to work, play and learn together.
-The circus skills workshops I offer often but not always tend to veer away from the competitive formulas and go more towards unity within a group.
+The circus skills workshops I offer can be organised as a competitive event or directed more towards unity within a group.
 Sessions are structured for adult fun and learning.
 This makes them ideal for corporate events and also hen / stag parties.

 Learning circus skills really seems to put everyone in a group, large or small on a level with each other.
 Circus skills can be learnt by everyone.
 Some will learn fast and others more slowly but we can all do it!
 For those who learn fast I have more than enough tricks to teach to keep them busy for a few years and for those who find tasks involving co-ordination more challenging, I have some very good techniques to get them well on the way to new skills.
 I also encourage participants to help each others learning.